14 Best National Parks in Canada

 Truth be told, each and every one of Canada's national parks deserves a spot on this list.
 That's the thing with Canada: it's a big country with a huge variety of landscapes, each with its own unique geological features, outdoor activities, and epic photo ops.

-It wasn't easy whittling this list down to just a dozen parks, but rest assured that each of the featured parks rightfully earned its spot by offering something that's particularly spectacular.
+It wasn't easy whittling this list down, but rest assured that each of the featured parks rightfully earned its spot by offering something that's particularly spectacular.
 From the tallest mountain in the country to the shores of a Great Lake to an old-growth forest by the ocean, these national parks feature some of the most unique attractions in a country that is rich with natural beauty.

 In other words, you should really, really make a point of visiting at least a few of these amazing Canadian landmarks.
 Discover the top options with our list of the best national parks in Canada.